ed-george/ptcgenius.github.io/about.md

 I have played the Pokemon TCG online since 2012 and played semi-regularly IRL since 2016.
 I started both my 'competative' and 'judging' journeys in the 2024 season and now can be found regularly at events within the East Midlands!
 You may also know me from X where I post under [@PTCGenius](https://x.com/PTCGenius).

 Outside of PTCG, I am a mobile app developer, Google Developer Expert, conference speaker, blogger and more.
-You can find out more about me @ <a href ="http://spght.dev" class="spght">spght.dev</a>
+You can find out more about all that @ <a href ="http://spght.dev" class="spght">spght.dev</a> 🍝

 <h5>"Ok, so what's all this site about then?"</h5>